 Origin of mofette

-1815–25; < French < Italian moffetta (Neapolitan mufeta ), equivalent to muff(a) (Upper Italian mofa ) mould (< Langobardic; compare German Muff mould, late Middle High German müffeln to give off a foul smell) + -etta -etta
+First recorded in 1815–25; from French, from Italian moffetta (Neapolitan mufeta ), equivalent to muff(a) (Upper Italian mofa ) “mold” (from Langobardic; compare German Muff “mold,” late Middle High German müffeln “to give off a foul smell”) + -etta -ette

 C19: from French, from Neapolitan Italian mofeta; compare dialect German muffezen to smell fetid